Sugar Glider or Hamster

 To ensure the well-being of both your hamster and sugar glider, it is best to provide separate enclosures for each pet species.
 This allows them to have their own territory where they can feel safe and secure without any potential conflicts arising from sharing space.

-See also What Does A Sugar Glider Look Like
+See also Can You Own A Sugar Glider In California

 For your hamster: